 Letters will be sent home after a few weeks of having overdue books and money for replacement copies sought.

 As other people are often waiting for these items, please try to bring them back on time Thank you !

 Literacy Across Learning

-The Librarians and English Department have developed a reading programme that aims to teach and develop literacy skills.
+The Librarians and English Department have developed a reading programme (Book Bingo) that aims to teach and develop literacy skills.
 All S1 andS2 English classes have one period timetabled in the Library every second week.